hshinnaga/astro-polarimetry/diversity.md

 ## 3. Outreach & Future Activities
 We believe that diversity drives innovation.
 Our group actively participates in:
-* Supporting women and underrepresented minorities in physics and astronomy.
+* Supporting women and underrepresented minorities in physics and astronomy and STEM fields.
-* Organizing workshops for the next generation of scientists.
+* Promoting workshops for the next generation of scientists.

 ---